krey-yon/url-shortner/README.md

 * Then go to your `localhost://3000`
 * On route `/url` with website link as raw json data
 * You will get a shortID.
-* Take this shortID and use that shortID as a router and your good to go
+* Take this shortID and use that shortID as a route and your good to go